Congratulations!

 When you run from point A to point B, or just one long loop, you will constantly travel over new terrain, see new sights, and be more inclined to continue as you feel each aid station is a sense of accomplishment as you cross it off your list.

-A lot of 80k races allow participants to pick up pacers for the last leg of the race, so choose an ultramarathon where pacers are allowed.
+Many 80K+ races allow participants to pick up pacers for the last leg of the race, so choose an ultramarathon where pacers are allowed if you think having company will help you out.

 A pacer is someone who accompanies you for an allotted distance during the race, usually from the second half on.
 Pacers can be people you know or volunteers who have signed up through the organization to help the runners out.

-It’s quite a responsibility to take on the job of a pacer, but a very rewarding experience.
-So either ask a buddy to help you out, or ask the organization if they provide pacers.
+It’s quite a responsibility to take on the job of a pacer, but it’s also a very rewarding experience.
+So either ask a buddy to help you out or ask the organization if they provide pacers.

 You’ll be thrilled to have someone help push you through those last sections of the race when you’re tired and dying to cross the finish line.